http4k/Writing_Test_Driven_Apps_with_http4k/README.md

         if path word in words then OK else NOT_FOUND
     run: passes

-## 15. use the dictionary in the WordCounter, also change the tests to only expect valid words
+## 15. use the dictionary in the SentenceAnalyser, also change the tests to only expect valid words
-WordCounterContract
+SentenceAnalyserContract
     refactor: rename `can count words to `can count valid words`
         expect: using hamkrest - status OK and body = 3
     run: fails
-    test: add FakeDictionary() to WordCounterApp constructor - is HttpHandler
+    test: add FakeDictionary() to SentenceAnalyserApp constructor - is HttpHandler
     run: fails
-WordCounterApp
+SentenceAnalyserApp
-    code: wrap dictionaryHttp in Dictionary inside WordCounterApp introduce extension function Dictionary.validWordsFrom - split body by " " and map each word with isValid() use validWordsFrom in count
+    code: wrap dictionaryHttp in Dictionary inside SentenceAnalyserApp introduce extension function Dictionary.validWordsFrom - split body by " " and map each word with isValid() use validWordsFrom in count
     run: pass